Korean kitchenware

 Rinse the rice at least 5 times to remove excess starch.
 Add rice and water in a 1:1 to 1:1.3 ratio.
 Use the short-grain setting on your rice cooker for perfectly cooked, chewy, and glossy Korean rice.

 You can buy on Amazon.
-Check the blog links for recommended products.
+Check the blog links that I recommend!

 Korean cookware is designed for specific cooking styles like stews, rice cooking, and BBQ.
 Features like pressure cooking, clay pots, and scissors for cutting food make a big difference in authenticity.

 In Korea, hot pot dishes are called jeongol (전골).
 For jeongol, Koreans use a wide, shallow jeongol pot to cook stews and mixed ingredients evenly.
+It’s an essential Korean kitchenware.
 You can check the recommended Korean cookware links in the blog for the best options.

-Traditional Korean cooking ware includes ttukbaegi (earthenware pot) for stews, dolsot (stone pot) for rice dishes like bibimbap, and yangun-nembi (golden aluminum pot) for instant noodles.
+Traditional Korean cookware includes ttukbaegi (earthenware pot) for stews, dolsot (stone pot) for rice dishes like bibimbap, and yangun-nembi (golden aluminum pot) for instant noodles.
 These materials retain heat well, making Korean dishes stay hot until the last bite.

-Woks are not traditional in Korean cooking.
+Woks are not traditional in Korean cooking and Korean kitchenware.
 Instead, Koreans use flat or shallow pans for stir-fries and deep pots for soups and stews(Korean hot pot, jeongol).
 However, in modern kitchens, woks are sometimes used because they heat quickly and work well for Korean stir-fry dishes like bulgogi or japchae.

 If you’re looking for a Korean-style wok alternative, check out the jeongol pot (Korean hotpot) recommendations in the main blog post above.
 They are perfect for cooking Korean stews, hotpot dishes, and can even be used like a wok for stir-frying.